Suppression of mid-circuit measurement crosstalk errors with micromotion: Crosstalk characterization

 \subsection{Bright state depumping}

 Our first method to quantify crosstalk errors measures depumping rates out of the bright state induced by photon scattering as illustrated in Fig.~\ref{fig:methods}a.
 For this technique, four ion qubits are prepared in the bright state $|1\rangle$ and shifted 110 $\mu$m to either side of the two gate zones as shown in Fig.~\ref{Trap}c.
 A first measurement pulse is then applied to both zones for a variable duration, but since all ions have been moved out of the center of the gate zone, no ions are actually measured.
 Each qubit is then sequentially transported back to the center of the gate zones where we apply a spin-flip transition ($X(\pi)$ pulse) and then read out the state with a second measurement pulse of standard duration.
 Ideally, this leaves each qubit in the dark state $|0\rangle$ before the second measurement; so if no depumping occurred, we expect no photons to be detected (up to dark counts).
 If an ion scatters one photon during the first measurement pulse, then it will only be returned to the dark state $|0\rangle$ in approximately $1/3$ of the experiments.
-Since no qubits are held in the gate zones during the first measurement pulse, depumping errors will only be caused by stray light from the measurement beam and not fluorescence from any measured ions.
-From careful analysis of the Lindblad master equation under the assumption of unpolarized light (see Appendix~\ref{app:model}), we find that the decay of the bright state population is
+From careful analysis of the Lindblad master equation under the assumption of unpolarized light, we find that the decay of the bright state population is

 where $\gamma$ is the scattering rate and $t$ is the duration of the first measurement pulse.
+Derivation of the model and possible reasons for deviation of the asymptote from the ideal 2/3 value are discussed in Appendix~\ref{app:model}.
 To extract $\gamma$, we fit the decay in the bright state population as a function of $t$.
+Since no qubits are held in the gate zones during the first measurement pulse, depumping errors will only be caused by stray light from the measurement beam and not fluorescence from any measured ions.
+We expect only the former to benefit from the micrmotion hiding technique in the H\texttt{0} geometry.